Some questions that are frequently asked. Feel free to contact us if you can't find your answer.

-I'm worried about the pre-course test.
-What happens if I don't pass?
+I'm worried about the pre-course e-learning.
+What happens if I don't complete this?

 Please don't worry.
-We're far more concerned with your practical skills than your ability to fill in a test paper.
-If you're losing sleep over a particular question please contact us and we'll be more than happy to talk it through.
+We're far more concerned with your practical skills.
+You will access to the on-line material for 12 months following your course.
+If you're losing sleep over a particular aspect, please contact us and we'll be more than happy to talk it through.

 Are you courses catered?